bloomberg/blazingmq/docs/docs/features/plugins.md

 |domain_queue_count|The maximum snapshot'd value over the report interval window for the number of opened queues (including inactive not yet gc’ed queues) on that domain.|

 ### Queue metrics
 Queue metrics represent detailed, per queue, metrics.
 For each of them, the following tags are set: 'Cluster', 'Domain', 'Tier', 'Queue', 'Role' (which value can only be one of 'PRIMARY', 'REPLICA' or 'PROXY') and instanceName.
-'AppId' tag could be applied on 'queue.confirm_time_max' and 'queue.queue_time_max' metrics in fanout mode if this feature is configured (see 'appIdPostingDomains' setting).
+'AppId' tag could be applied on 'queue.confirm_time_max' and 'queue.queue_time_max' metrics in fanout mode if this feature is configured (see 'appIdTagDomains' setting).

 |Metric Name|Description|
 |-----------|-----------|